© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 Engineering Models

 The effects of large-scale engineering schemes, such as harbour works, hydro-electric plant or river control, can be studied beforehand by the use of scale models, of which some remarkable examples have been made.
 In almost every branch of engineering scale models are extensively used for experimental and testing purposes.
 Models of ships, for instance, are generally built before the expensive constructional work is begun; they are tested in tanks such as that at the National Physical Laboratory, Teddington, Middlesex.
 Civil engineers, too, use scale models extensively.
 Before extensive dock and harbour works are carried out large models are often built on which the effects of wind, current and tide can be studied.
 One of the largest models of this kind was built in London to represent the Port of Rangoon, Burma, and its approaches.
 The model measured 45 feet by 40 feet and represented an area of about 50 miles square.
 An ingenious arrangement of plungers simulated the effects of the tide and the variation between spring tide and neap tide was reproduced by epicyclic gearing.
 Some ten thousand gallons of water were used daily when the model was operating normally.
 One of the most extensive models is that at Vicksburg, Mississippi.
 Here there is a faithful reproduction in miniature of parts of the Mississippi River.
 Experiments are continually in progress to determine, for instance, the effects of erosion and the best means of preventing it.
-The Rangoon, Vicksburg, and similar models are described in this chapter by Rolt Hammond.
+The Rangoon, Vicksburg, and similar models are described in this chapter.

 You can read about How the Modern Ship is Tested in Shipping Wonders of the World.

 When hydro-electric power was installed to drive the machinery of two mills on the banks of the River Tweed in Peeblesshire, an ingenious system was devised to store up power while the mills were not working.
 A remarkable arrangement of hydroelectric power has been installed at Walkerbum, where two mills were for many years operated by the power of waterwheels.
 In 1918 it was decided to replace the two waterwheels with a single hydro-electric power plant, using low-pressure turbines.
 The power developed would be used normally only during working hours.
 For the rest of the time the water power would be running to waste had not the engineers devised an ingenious alternative.
 The solution was to use the power not required for operating the mills to pump water into a reservoir, thus accumulating a reserve water supply.
-This chapter is by P R Bird.

 Reinforced Concrete Reservoir Being Built